 How we use the information we collect depends, in part, on any preferences you have communicated to us.
 Below are the specific purposes for which we use the information we collect about you.

-- Where we need to perform the contract we are about to enter into or have entered into with you.
+- Where do we need to perform the contract we are about to enter into or have entered into with you?
 For example, when you purchase our products, that’s a contract.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 For example, when we carry out fraud screening as part of the purchase process.

 - Where we need to comply with a legal or regulatory obligation.
 For example, keeping records of our sales for tax compliance.

 - For customer support, to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve our products and services.

 - To market, promote, and drive engagement with our products and services.
 We may send you promotional communications that we think are of interest to you, including by email and by displaying Trilio advertisements on other companies’ websites, as well as on platforms like LinkedIn and Google.

 - With your consent, to otherwise communicate with you in a way that we have not outlined above.

 Generally, we do not rely on consent as a legal basis for processing your personal data other than where the law requires it, for example in relation to sending certain direct marketing communications.
 Where our legal basis is consent, you have the right to withdraw consent at any time.